Kushalchg/nepali-picker/docs/readme.md

-This is the most complete nepali date picker for react native that you can find on internet.
+This is the most complete Nepali date picker for react native that you can find on the internet.